 Gensokyo is host to over a hundred assorted Cute Monster Girls who can potentially toss as many bullets at you.
 However, even though being surrounded by such a massive amount of girls might seem like something fun at first, that doesn't mean Gensokyo is a hospitable place of marzipan and kittens.
 The aforementioned amounts of bullets thrown at you, the possibility of death, the potential of some of these monster girls, and the very real possibility that Yukari just might pop in one day and spirit you away are just some of the many horrors that await you in the rural world that is Gensokyo...

 Unmarked spoilers below.

 - The Dolls in Pseudo Paradise story.
-In resume, these are short stories about eight innocent people that are spirited away to Gensokyo and they start dying Cruel And Unusual Deaths.
+In resume, these are short stories about eight "honest" people (the "honest" part is dubious since there is an old belief in Asia about honest people never calling themselves honest) that are spirited away to Gensokyo and they start dying Cruel And Unusual Deaths.
 The first (the most curious), the third (the youngest), and the eighth (the earliest to rise) are Off with His Head!, the second (the most beautiful) is Killed Offscreen, the fifth (the wisest) is Back Stabbed, the sixth (the most mature) is poisoned, the seventh (the wariest) is nailed to a tree.
 And it is implied that one of them is the youkai responsible without even realizing it until the end (revealed to be the fourth, the most cowardly and the only girl of the group), who then ends up accepting her fate and is Driven to Suicide by hanging herself twice (the first attempt failing, the second attempt being successful).